What is a Horse Racing scheme?

 3. The applicant will then be required to attend an interview, in-person.

 4. If the applicant is approved, they are eligible to promote shares in racehorses in Victoria.
 However, prior to promoting any horse shares, Racing Victoria must also approve a Product Disclosure Statement (PDS

 A PDS is a disclosure document used in the financial services industry, which is provided to a potential client, prior to them making an investment.
-The aim of a PDS is to disclose all the relevant information, such as, the risks and benefits of investing, to ensure the potential client can make an informed decision on whether to invest.
+The aim of a PDS is to disclose all the relevant information, such as the costs entailed in the scheme and the risks and benefits of investing, to ensure the potential client can make a fully informed decision prior to acquiring an interest.